ElizavetaPanasiuk/ElizavetaPanasiuk/README.md

 # About me
 Hello!
 My name is Elizaveta.
 I'm 20 years old.
 Now I want to start a career in IT.
-I like front-end, but I think I have capabilities in management, so I also want to try myself in project management.
+I like front-end, but I think I have capabilities in management, so I want to try myself in project management.
 I like to plan and distribute tasks.
 I want to learn how to communicate with people and colleagues.
 I want to grow in this sphere and become a great specialist.
 I know a lot about web-development.
 I finished courses on front-end development.
 But I think It's more interesting for me to organize work in company, to make plans and rise efficiency of work.
 I think it's mine and I want to try myself in it.
 ## Education